 Those completing an Undergraduate degree will usually be considered for entry onto Masters programmes.
 For most courses we require equivalent to a UK 2:1.

 For direct entry to Research degrees (MPhil, PhD)

-Those completing a Masters degree will usually be considered for Research degrees (MPhil, PhD).
+Those completing a Masters degree or with substantial research experience in their degree can be considered for Research degrees (MPhil, PhD).